KyryloKuzyk/PrimeTween/README.md

 transform.DOPath()

-// Not supported because sequences and tweens are non-reusable in PrimeTween sequence.PlayForward/PlayBackwards/Rewind/Restart() // alternative: start a new tween in the desired direction sequence.OnStart() // alternative: execute the code before starting a sequence tween.OnStart() // alternative: execute the code before starting a tween
+// Not supported because sequences and tweens are non-reusable in PrimeTween tween/sequence.PlayForward/PlayBackwards/Rewind/Restart() // alternative: start a new tween/sequence in the desired direction sequence.OnStart() // alternative: execute the code before starting a sequence tween.OnStart() // alternative: execute the code before starting a tween
 ```